rsyncOSX/RsyncUI/README.md

 - Xcode 13, the main tool and current versions of Swift and SwiftUI
 - make to compile new versions in terminal
-- [create-dmg](https://github.com/sindresorhus/create-dmg) to create new releases
+- [create-dmg](https://github.com/sindresorhus/create-dmg) to create new dmg for release
 - [SwiftLint](https://github.com/realm/SwiftLint) to enforce Swift style and conventions
 - [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) for reformatting Swift code
 - [GitHub Desktop](https://desktop.github.com/) for git and GitHub